Slang

-Slang is vocabulary (words, phrases, and linguistic usages) of an informal register, common in spoken conversation but avoided in formal writing.
-It also sometimes refers to the language generally exclusive to the members of particular in-groups in order to establish group identity, exclude outsiders, or both.
-The word itself came about in the 18th century and has been defined in multiple ways since its conception.
+A slang is a vocabulary (words, phrases, and linguistic usages) of an informal register, common in everyday conversation but avoided in formal writing and speech.
+It also often refers to the language exclusively used by the members of particular in-groups in order to establish group identity, exclude outsiders, or both.
+The word itself came about in the 18th century and has been defined in multiple ways since its conception, with no single technical usage in linguistics.

 Etymology of the word slang

 In its earliest attested use (1756), the word slang referred to the vocabulary of "low" or "disreputable" people.
 By the early nineteenth century, it was no longer exclusively associated with disreputable people, but continued to be applied to usages below the level of standard educated speech.
 In Scots dialect it meant "talk, chat, gossip", as used by Aberdeen poet William Scott in 1832: "The slang gaed on aboot their war'ly care."